Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Prior Work and Problem History

-The notable exception among all previous works in terms of generality and embedding rate is the proposal by Ryabko and Ryabko~\cite{ryabko09:_asymp_optim}, which realizes the following fundamental observation: any information-carrying vector~$\mathbf{y}$ that preserves the histogram of~$\mathbf{x}$ must be a rearrangement of~$\mathbf{x}$ (rearrangements are called orderings in~\cite{ryabko09:_asymp_optim}).
+The exception among all histogram-preserving works in terms of generality and embedding rate is the already mentioned proposal by Ryabko and Ryabko~\cite{ryabko09:_asymp_optim}, which realizes the following fundamental observation: any information-carrying vector~$\mathbf{y}$ that preserves the histogram of~$\mathbf{x}$ must be a rearrangement of~$\mathbf{x}$.
 This is because histogram preservation implies that $\sum_{i=1}^n \ind{v_k=y_i}=\sum_{i=1}^n \ind{v_k=x_i}$ for all $k=1,2,\ldots,q$, which can only be true if $\mathbf{y}=\Pi_{\boldsymbol\sigma}\,\mathbf{x}$ for some permutation~$\boldsymbol\sigma\in\mathcal{S}_n$.
+This observation means that the perfect steganographic codes for finite memoryless hosts are the Variant~I permutation codes first described by Slepian~\cite{slepian65:permutation}.
+This observation was first made by Franz~\cite{franz03:_stegano}, but Ryabko and Ryabko~\cite{ryabko09:_asymp_optim} pursued it further in their proposal of asymptotically optimum perfect steganography.
+However their method relies on the algorithm in~\cite{ryabko98:_fast_enumer} for enumerating combinatorial objects with $O((\log n)^c)$ time complexity, which, although implementable in special cases, has exponential memory requirements in general.

-This observation was first made by Franz~\cite{franz03:_stegano}, but Ryabko and Ryabko~\cite{ryabko09:_asymp_optim} pursued it further by proposing a method with near optimum embedding rate.
-However they did not exploit the duality between perfect steganography and lossless compression, which as we will see, leads to a simple solution to the problem considered by them.
-As for other steganographic algorithms explicitly based on rearrangements, they are clearly limited in terms of their embedding rate, since they do not exploit the whole spectrum of histogram-preserving possibilities.
-For instance~\cite{luo11:_zero_kullb_liebl}, which is simply based on permuting pairs of host elements, can only achieve a ceiling rate of 0.5 bits/host element.
+As for other algorithms which are explicitly based on rearrangements, their embedding rate is limited by the fact that they do not exploit the whole spectrum of histogram-preserving possibilities.
+For instance~\cite{luo11:_zero_kullb_liebl}, based on permuting pairs of host elements, can only achieve a maximum rate of 0.5 bits/host element.
+We must also mention that Mittelholzer~\cite{mittelholzer99:info_theor} was the first to consider Slepian's permutation modulation as a steganographic tool.
+However he studied the non-histogram-preserving case $\mathbf{y}=\mathbf{x}+\Pi_{\boldsymbol\sigma}\mathbf{k}$, with $\mathbf{k}$ a secret vector, which is not relevant to our problem.

-Finally, we have argued in the introduction that enforcing an embedding distortion constraint is essential in universal steganography.
-Ryabko and Ryabko~\cite{ryabko09:_asymp_optim} did not consider any such constraints, and so their method is only near optimum in unconstrained settings.
-Other histogram-preserving methods~\cite{provos01:_defending,franz03:_stegano,kumar10:_j3,luo11:_zero_kullb_liebl} do implement embedding distortion control but in ad-hoc manners, which is why they are not amenable to near-optimum rate-distortion tradeoff.
+Finally, we outline how previous histogram-preserving approaches have dealt with the embedding distortion issue.
+Ryabko and Ryabko~\cite{ryabko09:_asymp_optim} did not consider any such constraints.
+Other histogram-preserving methods~\cite{provos01:_defending,franz03:_stegano,kumar10:_j3,luo11:_zero_kullb_liebl} do implement embedding distortion control but only in ad hoc ways, and so they are not generally amenable to rate-distortion trade-off optimization.